 This comprehensive guide includes what you can expect to pay for rent, groceries, healthcare, transport, gym, entertainment and more.
 We’ve also included a list of the most cost-effective companies we use, to help you easily settle into your new life abroad.

-Why Live in Berlin?
+Why Move to Berlin?

 Related Guide: If you’re planning to move to Berlin, check out our 21 Pros and Cons of Living in Berlin to help you mentally prepare for your relocation.